Hit enter after type your search item

 $ git push origin master

-The operation is successful and remote repository is updated without any issues.
+The operation is successful and the remote repository is updated without any issues.

-He also commits it to the local branch (master) and then runs the push command for making it online in the remote repository.
+He also commits it to the local branch (master) and then runs the push command to make it online in the remote repository.
 However, the following error is raised:

 Git merge conflict